HanineAiss/alx-system_engineering-devops/0x00-shell_basics/README.md

 Script "Bye bye Betty" deletes the file betty
-Script "Bye bye My first directory" deletes the directory my_first_directory that is in the /tmp directory Script "Back to the future" changes the working directory to the previous one
+Script "Bye bye My first directory" deletes the directory my_first_directory that is in the /tmp directory Script "Back to the future" changes the working directory to the previous one Script "Lists" lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format